BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/z-transform.md

 This geometric series converges for $|\alpha| < \infty$ and $z \neq 0$.
 Therefore, the *ROC* is the entire $z$-plane, except $z = 0$.
 Our single *pole* is at $z = 0$ since $z = \alpha$ cancels out with our *zero* $z_0 = \alpha$.
-Remeber that when we multiply a [complex number](sec-complex-numbers) by another complex number, the result is another complex number that is a rotated and scaled version of the first one.
+Remember that when we multiply a [complex number](sec-complex-numbers) by another complex number, the result is another complex number that is a rotated and scaled version of the first one.
 The equation $z^N = \alpha^N$ should have $N$ solutions.
 [De Moivre's theorem](theorem-de-moivre) states that for $z = r \cdot e^{i \phi}$